-Rates: The charge for extended care is \$6 an hour and is billed by the minute (10 cents a minute).
-The extended care charges will be posted to your family's FACTS (formally RenWeb) account every week and will be included on the FACTS invoice that is sent every month.
+The charge for Care Programs is \$6 an hour and is billed by the minute (10 cents a minute).
+Care Programs charges will be posted to your family's FACTS account every week and will be included on the FACTS invoice that is sent every month.
 Due to KDHE regulations, we cannot provide care before 7:35 AM or after 5:25 PM.
 It is imperative that we stay in compliance with licensing regulations.
 If students are in our care after 5:25 PM, they will automatically be enrolled in the TAT class for that semester and charged \$300.
 Rates will not be prorated if this occurs in the middle or end of the semester.

-Check-in and Check-out: Students attending before-care will be checked in when they arrive.
-They will be checked out when before-care ends at 8:10 AM.
-All students who arrive before their class starts should report to before-care unless they are attending an arranged meeting with a teacher.
+Check-in and Check-out

-Any lower school student who has not been picked up by their designated dismissal time will be escorted to DEAR and be automatically checked into after-care at 3:40 PM.
-All middle school students who have not been picked up by 3:50 PM should report to the library and sign into after-care.
-Students will be signed out when their parents arrive in the courtyard circle drive to pick them up between 3:50 PM and 5:25 PM.

-Students who are not checked into extended care must be under the supervision of a parent or designated adult at all times.
-If a student is unsupervised, they will be automatically signed into extended care, even if their parent is somewhere else in the building.
+Any Lower School student who has not been picked up by 3:35 PM will be automatically signed into After-care.
+Middle School students are given a little more time to talk to teachers and gather their items from their lockers.
+We expect all Middle School students who have not been picked up by 3:45 PM to sign themselves into After-care at that time.
+Students who are not checked into Before-care or After-care must be under the supervision of a parent or designated adult at all times.
+If a student is unsupervised, they will be automatically signed into our Care Programs, even if their parent is somewhere else in the building.
+Parents are responsible for notifying the providers that they are checking their student in or out of our Care Programs.
+If a child leaves After-care and is not checked out, parents will be charged the full amount for the day.

-Drop-off and Pick-up: All students attending before-care should enter through the main entrance doors at or after 7:35 AM.

-Students attending aftercare should be picked up in the courtyard circle drive.
-This pickup lane is for students who are checked into after-care only.
-Extended care staff need time to check students into after-care and the middle school students need time to safely cross the courtyard before the courtyard circle drive opens.
-Parents who do not pick their students up at their designated doors at their dismissal times will need to pick up their student in the courtyard circle drive between 3:50 PM and 5:25 PM.
-If parents arrive after the designated dismissal but before the gate opens, they will need to wait on Hope Street until 3:50 PM.
-At that time, families may enter the courtyard through the gate.
-They will drive around to the fence on the south side and wait by the windows to the extended day room.
-Families should send a message to the Google Voice number 785-422-7382 (4CareTC) to let the extended care staff know they are there to pick up their student.
-Extended care staff members will look through the windows and verify that the person in the car is on the student's authorized pick-up list.
-If the staff does not recognize the person, they will walk the student out to the car and ask the person for an ID.
+It is imperative that parents escort their students into the school and ensure that they are signed into Before-care in the mornings.
+In the afternoons, we expect all parents to come into the school to pickup their students from After-care.
+This is an important safety precaution.
+Students will not be released from After-care unless the providers see and identify the parent or authorized person.
+A text message or phone call that the parent is at the school will not suffice.
 Anyone picking up a student other than the parent of that student must be on the student's authorized pick-up list.
 If the person is not on the list, providers will call the parents and ask if they would like for the person to be added to the list.
-This applies to staff members, piano teachers, basketball coaches, Scout leaders, parents of other students in the school, etc. Middle school students may be released to attend sporting events or school activities if parents have given prior notice to the director and/or care providers.
+This applies to staff members, piano teachers, basketball coaches, Girl Scout leaders, parents of other students in the school, etc.

+Middle School students may be released to attend sporting events or school activities if parents have given prior notice to the director and/or care providers.
 It is helpful to have advance notice if someone else is picking up your student.
 Please call the office or send an email to the director of the program to add or remove people from your student's pick-up list.
 We understand plans can change and you may need to add someone to the list at the last minute.
-In those cases, please call the Google Voice number 785-422-7382 (4 CARE TC) to reach an extended care provider after the office is closed.
+In those cases, please call 785-228-0490 ext 2112 to reach a Care Program provider after the office is closed.

+Snacks